ariuser5/tools/GCP-PubSubPrimer/README.md

 # GCP-PubSubPrimer (`psub`)

-Sets up Gmail watch requests for push notifications.
+Sets up Gmail watch requests for pull/push notifications.

 ## Purpose

 Creates Gmail watches that send notifications to Pub/Sub topics.
-This is required before using push notifications in other tools.
+This is required before using pull/push notifications in other tools.

 ## Usage